alptugan/ofxTextSuite/README.md

 # Background
 This project has been transferred to [Furkan Üzümcü](https://github.com/Furkanzmc) from [Luke Malcolm](https://github.com/lukemalcolm).
 Furkan transferred the project to me at last.
 Thanks to contributors, maintainers and creators of the addon.

+# To do
+- [x] Fix positioning issues when the user set alignment on the fly.
+- [ ] Add fade in/out animated text example.
+- [ ] Add preloaded font example.
+- [ ] Add html-based example to use custom styles via markup tags.
+- [ ] Handle alignment without using draw method.
+Include the alignment as an argument.